 For decades now, Kerala has been a prime destination for travelers who go to the tiny coastal state in search of its spectacular backwaters, greenery, and lip-smacking food.
 We’re going to share 7 offbeat travel destinations to visit in Kerala on your next trip.

 In spite of its relatively smaller size, ‘God’s own country’ is packed with many gems that remain largely hidden from the tourist trails.
 Going off the trodden path in Kerala is extremely rewarding.
-You can book a Kerala tour package or you can go solo.
+You can go on your own or try a Kerala tour package.
 Check out this full 10 day itinerary here.

 7 Offbeat Travel Destinations to Visit in Kerala